 An authorized use of the UL Mark is the manufacturer’s declaration that the product was manufactured in accordance with all applicable requirements, and was in compliance with those requirements when it was shipped from the factory.
-When a UL Listed product is modified, retrofitted or altered in any way after it leaves the factory, it is not possible for UL to confirm that the product continues to meet the applicable certification safety requirements unless the field modifications are specifically investigated by UL.
-It is the responsibility of the Authority Having Jurisdiction to assess the acceptability of the modifications or to determine if the modifications are significant enough to require one of UL’s Field Engineering Services staff to evaluate the modified product.
+If that product is modified after it leaves the factory, only a UL Field Evaluation can determine if the modified product complies with UL’s requirements.
+It is the responsibility of the Authority Having Jurisdiction to assess the acceptability of the modifications or to determine if the modifications are significant enough to require a UL staff member to evaluate the modified product.
 UL can assist the AHJ in making this determination.
 For information on UL field evaluations click here.

 A UL Listed product overheated and showed charring on the enclosure.
 Is UL interested in this?

 Yes, UL is committed to protecting the integrity of the UL Mark and, by extension, protecting the individuals and communities that rely on UL.
 You can help correct potential problems with UL certified products by filing a product incident report, which will start a formal investigation into the problem.
 The product incident report program covers problems related to:

 As a code authority do I need a UL Standard to determine if a product complies with that standard?